Air Canada: Fleet

-As of January 2022, Air Canada operates a fleet of 168 aircraft, all Airbus and Boeing, along with 114 more turboprop and Regional Jets flying under the Air Canada Express brand.

 Services

 Air Canada has three classes of service, Business/Signature, Premium Economy, and Economy.
 On most long-haul international and short-haul routes operated by widebody aircraft, Signature Class, Premium Economy, and Economy Class are offered; most short-haul and domestic routes feature Business Class and Economy Class.
 All mainline seats feature AVOD (Audio Video On Demand) and mood lighting.
-Air Canada Express features Business Class and Economy Class, on CRJ-900 and Embraer E175 aircraft; all other Air Canada Express aircraft have one-class economy cabins.
-All narrowbody mainline aircraft, as well as Air Canada Express CRJ-900 and Embraer E175 aircraft have onboard Wi-Fi installed, which is also being installed on all widebody aircraft.
+Air Canada Express features Business Class and Economy Class, on CRJ900 and Embraer E175 aircraft; all other Air Canada Express aircraft have one-class economy cabins.
+All narrowbody mainline aircraft, as well as Air Canada Express CRJ900 and Embraer E175 aircraft have onboard Wi-Fi installed, which is also being installed on all widebody aircraft.

+Starting in 2025, Air Canada, in partnership with Bell Canada, will roll out fast and free Wi-Fi to Aeroplan members on Wi-Fi-equipped planes flying within North America, Mexico, and the Caribbean.
+Air Canada said about 85% of its fleet will be covered.
+It plans to roll it out to its international fleet starting in 2026.

 In the spring of 1987, Air Canada enacted no-smoking flights between Canada and New York City as a test.
 After a survey reported that 96% of passengers supported the smoking ban, Air Canada extended the ban to other flights.

-Cabins

-Signature Class

-Signature Class (initially Executive First) cabins is Air Canada's international business class product.
-It is offered on all widebody aircraft.
-There are two different cabins available: the Executive Pod and the Classic Pod.
-All services feature AVOD (Audio Video On Demand) on a touch screen, noise cancelling headphones, and music provided by XM Satellite Radio.